konchan/serf_handler/example/README.md

 For example,

 ```
-serf query service_ctl "start iis MYHOST"
+serf query -tag role=web start iis
 ```

-allows to start iis on MYHOST.
+allows to start iis on the machine which has the role of web.

 ```
-serf query system_ctl "reboot web"
+serf query -node your_host reboot
 ```

-allow to reboot the machine which has the role of web.
+allow to reboot on your_host.